gooddata/gooddata-ui-sdk/dev_docs/contributing.md

 with the technical aspects of the contribution.
 This document gives overview how to build and test the SDK and perform other typical tasks related to contributing.

+> :warning: Although pull-requests can be created for this repository,
+> the changes need to be delivered via the `gdc-ui` main repository.

 ## Environment Requirements

 The development process is tested on macOS and Linux and uses bash for some of the scripting.